SansGuidon/bookmarks/README.md

 * [Popurls](http://popurls.com/) - Mother of news aggregators - aggregate news from most popular internet front pages
 * [Twoogle](https://twoogle.info/?q=) - Search tweets in realtime
 * [Linguee](http://www.linguee.com/) - online dictionary + search engine for translated sentences from the world wide web
+* [A random quote](http://arandomquote.com/books/) - Short summaries of books / Great books summarized in 5 quotes or less

 # Programming
 * [Mastodon](https://instances.mastodon.xyz/list) - take a break from twitter and switch to one of mastodon instances.